STEM CELL THERAPY FOR MULTIPLE SCLEROSIS

 Traditionally, the primary method of treatment for Multiple Sclerosis has focused on preventing the abnormal response of the immune system.
 This employs the use of medications to delay the abnormal immune response.
 Recently, however, an alternate treatment method has been introduced.

-Stem Cell Therapy is a Regenerative Medicine option to potentially manage the symptoms of this condition.
+Regenerative Medicine is an option to potentially manage the symptoms of this condition.
 Researchers have made great strides by using Regenerative Medicine therapy in their studies for such conditions.

-In particular, Regenerative Medicine may encompass the use of stem cells, which have the potential to regenerate lost or damaged cells, including myelin sheath tissue which becomes damaged in Multiple Sclerosis.
-Moreover, stem cells can also modulate the immune system to temporarily disable the abnormal attack on healthy cells.
+In particular, Regenerative Medicine may encompass the use of regenerative biological products, which have the potential to regenerate lost or damaged cells, including myelin sheath tissue which becomes damaged in Multiple Sclerosis.
+Moreover, regenerative medicine can also modulate the immune system to temporarily disable the abnormal attack on healthy cells.

 Patient Testimonial

-Stemedix speaks with Thomas R. and his wife about their experience with Stemedix and his stem cell therapy for Multiple Sclerosis.
+Stemedix speaks with Thomas R. and his wife about their experience with Stemedix and his regenerative medicine therapy for Multiple Sclerosis.
 Thomas has Relapsing Remitting Multiple Sclerosis (RRMS).

 How Stemedix Helps You Heal